 · Forsyth Technical Community College and community colleges in nearby Guilford County

-· a well-supported arts community (fine arts & performing arts, Arts Council since 1949)
+· a well-supported arts community (fine arts, performing arts, traditional arts; the nation's first Arts Council)

-· a well-established downtown arts district with inviting restaurants, bars, galleries and shops
+· a well-established (and expanding) downtown arts district with inviting restaurants, bars, galleries and shops

 · Winston-Salem Symphony (stirring performances since 1946)